eetulatja/async-service-container/README.md

 Returns a promise which gets resolved when all the services have been initialized.
 A rejected promise is returned if any service initialization returns a rejected promise.

+### `deregister()`

+Deinitialize all services in the container.

+Returns a promise which gets resolved when all the services have been deinitialized.
+A rejected promise is returned if any service deinitialization returns a rejected promise.

 ## Injector API

 ### `get(name)`